vitorxavierg/WebScraping/README.md

 https://medium.com/better-programming/web-scraping-with-python-top-100-most-streamed-songs-on-spotify-5cddb95d4175

 In this project I've scraped data from Wikipedia.
 The data concerns the top100 most-streamed songs of 2022 on Spotify.
-This project was made only to show the techniques and libraries used to scrape the data, and had not the purpose of exploring or getting insights/visualization from the data.
+This project was made only to show the techniques and libraries used to scrape the data, and had not the purpose of exploring or getting insights/visualization from it.